Crypto executive, green groups launch effort to slash bitcoin’s energy use

 The campaign is targeting a handful of them with digital ads in the Wall Street Journal and Politico, among other national news outlets.
 “Hey Fidelity,” reads one.
 “The Planet’s Not Ready for Early Retirement.”
 Another calls out Tesla CEO Elon Musk: “Hey Elon Musk: Please Use Your Power to Stop Bitcoin from Wasting Ours.”

 Musk has done an about-face on bitcoin, announcing last year that Tesla would no longer accept the cryptocurrency as payment for its vehicles until bitcoin miners switched to at least 50 percent renewable energy.
-Meanwhile, ethereum, the second-most valuable cryptocurrency, has said it will switch later this year from the energy-intensive “proof-of-work” system that the bitcoin network also uses to secure transactions on its blockchain to a dramatically cleaner “proof-of-stake” model.
+Meanwhile, ethereum, the second-most-valuable cryptocurrency, has said it will switch later this year from the energy-intensive “proof-of-work” system that the bitcoin network also uses to secure transactions on its blockchain to a dramatically cleaner “proof-of-stake” model.

 Some crypto experts are skeptical that bitcoin will follow suit.
 Jerry Brito, executive director of crypto think tank Coin Center, said the code change the campaign is seeking would require sign-off from tens of thousands of people operating nodes that maintain the network’s blockchain, the public ledger of its transactions, in addition to the “miners” who have invested in expensive equipment based on the current system.